runtimeverification/llvm-backend/docs/embedding.md

 ```

 The resulting shared library can either be linked into a C or C++ program at
-compile time, or dynamically loaded at run time with `dlopen`.
+compile time, or dynamically loaded at runtime with `dlopen`.

 #### API